Cover image of "Spies of the Balkans," a book by Alan Furst

 In 1988, Alan Furst brought out Night Soldiers, cultivating fresh ground with its wickedly insightful and historically accurate portrait of European espionage in the time between the wars.
-With each successive novel, Furst broadened his view of the period, setting his tales in such far-flung cities as Warsaw, Prague, Berlin, Paris, Madrid, and Salonika, the Greek setting of his latest book, Spies of the Balkans.
+With each successive novel, Furst broadened his view of the period, setting his tales in such far-flung cities as Warsaw, Prague, Berlin, Paris, Madrid, and Salonika, the Greek setting of Spies of the Balkans.
 In these complex and tightly written stories, Furst came across as not just a talented writer but an able historian as well.

 Spies of the Balkans (Night Soldiers #11) by Alan Furst (2010) 288 pages ★★★★★